 Global Health Wiki

 Medical students taking electives abroad are required to sign in to the GH Wiki.
-Residents are exempt from this requirement.
-Go to https://engage.med.ualberta.caand provide a couple of blog posts during their elective about their clinical and other experiences and what they’re learning.
-Residents are exempt from this requirement.
+(Residents are exempt from this requirement).
+Go to https://engage.med.ualberta.ca and provide a couple of blog posts during your elective about your experiences and what you're learning.
 The Global Health Program will send students a username and password for the Wiki prior to departure.
 Specific instructions:

 - Signing in will take you to a page with the title "Welcome to the Division of Community Engagement Wiki".
 On the right side of this page there is a title called "Spaces List".
 Under this title you will see an option called "Global Health Student Electives".
 Click on this.
 You will come to the Global Health Student Electives Home page.
 On this page you will see Announcements/Instructions which tell you the purpose of the blog.
 There is a place on this page for blog posts.
 As soon as you arrive, please make a blog post to let us know you arrived safely and during your stay, write at least a couple of times of the highlights of your experience.
 We understand that there are some locations where internet access is intermittent.
 Do your best.
 If you are unable to access the wiki while you’re away, please post something when you return.

 Liability form: all students and residents must sign and have witnessed, the Release of Liability form and return it when they submit their checklist.
 This form can be found here.